Charles Wriothesley: Heraldic career

 In October 1524, one of the pursuivants at the College of Arms was promoted to replace a senior herald that had died.
 This gave the Wriothesley family a chance to extend their dynasty.
 At age 16, Wriothesley was appointed Rouge Croix Pursuivant.
 His appointment was made formal by letters patent on 29 May 1525 with the annual salary of £10.
 Shortly after this appointment, Wriothesley resumed his interrupted legal training.
 In 1529 he became a gentleman of Gray's Inn.

 In the early 1530s, Wriothesley reached the peak of his career as an officer of arms.
 He was a part of the ceremony that created Anne Boleyn as Marquess of Pembroke in 1532.
 He also attended her coronation the following year.
 The death of Thomas Wriothesley on 24 November 1534 set a series of promotions at the College of Arms into motion.
 Thomas Wall was made Garter King of Arms, and Charles was made Windsor Herald of Arms in Ordinary.
 Wriothesley's work as a herald seems to have been undistinguished, and he plainly did not prosper.
 When Thomas Wall died in 1536, after only two years' tenure as Garter, Wriothesley found himself overlooked for the promotion to his father's and grandfather's office.
 Even the succession of his cousin Thomas, Baron Wriothesley, to the Lord Chancellorship does not seem to have improved his prospects.
 When Christopher Barker died in 1550 Wriothesley was again passed over for promotion to Garter.
 His name appears in the charter of 1554 whereby King Philip and Queen Mary I established the heralds and their successors as a corporation with perpetual succession and granted them the house called Derby Place in which to keep safe their records and rolls and all things touching their faculty.

+Wriothesley's Chronicle

+A Chronicle of England During the Reigns of the Tudors, From A.D.
+1485 to 1559, better known as Wriothesley's Chronicle, was written during the reigns of Henry VIII, Edward VI, Mary I and Elizabeth I. This chronicle of English affairs, detailing the accession of Henry VII to the first year of the reign of Elizabeth I, edited by William Douglas Hamilton, was published in two volumes, by the Camden Society in 1875.